HL7/davinci-ecdx/input/pagecontent/specification.md

 All of the following except the last of these benefits are relevant whether human intervention is needed or not.

 - Easy ability to say 'yes' or 'no', including providing a reason for refusal.
+- Provides the ability to represent the reason (*Purpose of Use*) in the `Task.reasonCode` element using either codes or free text.
 - Allows linking the request to its associated outputs without creating a new resource
 - Can be polled or subscribed to to retrieve the results
 - Allows conveying the 'status' of a request in progress